Do Go On - Do Go On Presents: Arty Facts - Joy Hester's 'Love I'

 She didn't give them back to Nolan directly.

-Apparently, she just gave them to the NGB,
+Apparently she just gave them to the NGB.

-the National Gallery of Australia.
+The National Gallery of Australia is.

 Now you can look at them if you like.